CompuTec/computec-docs/docs/processforce/user-guide/quality-control/quality-control-test/creating-qc-test-from-batch.md

 Define a Test Protocol with the following parameters:

-- Item Code,
+- Item Code
-- Item Revision,
+- Item Revision
-- Warehouse (and Bin, if applicable),
+- Warehouse (and Bin, if applicable)
-- Check the Batch Re-Test field within the Transactions tab,
+- Check the Batch Re-Test field within the Transactions tab
 - QC Test/Pool Par. tab → Create QC Tests Pool – choose this option if you want to create a Quality Control Tests Pool instead of a single Quality Control Test.

 ![Test Protocol Batch](./media/creating-qc-test-from-batch/test-protocol-batch.webp)